Dirac operators twisted by ramified Euclidean line bundles: Introduction

 Moreover, $\GelfandRobbinQuotient$ is equipped with a symplectic form $G$, the \defined{Green's form}, which controls the formation of adjoints.
 Within this framework it is also possible to describe which extensions $D_\ResidueCondition$ are Fredholm.
 The entire discussion only relies on $\Dmin$ being closed, densely defined, and symmetric as well as left semi-Fredholm.
 It is confined to the realm of abstract functional analysis and its purpose is to separate what is true for formal reasons from what is true for geometric reasons.
 Most of the observations in \autoref{Sec_GelfandRobbinQuotient} can be found in \cites[Exercise 2.17]{McDuff1998}[§3]{BoossBavnbekFurutani1998:Maslov}[Appendix B]{Salamon2008}[Exercises 6.3.3 and 6.5.11]{BuhlerSalamon2018:FunctionalAnalysis} in some shape or form.

 Assuming that $Z \subset X$ is a closed (cooriented) submanifold of codimension two, \autoref{Sec_GeometricRealisation} constructs an isomorphism of symplectic Hilbert spaces

 the \defined{residue map}, between the Gelfand--Robbin quotient and a Hilbert space of sections of a symplectic vector bundle over $Z$.
 The residue map extracts the leading order behavior of $\phi \in \dom(\Dmax)$ which is shown to be (at worst) comparable to $\bar z^{-1/2}$ transversely to $Z$.
 With the help of the above it is possible to define spectral residue conditions, analogous to the APS boundary condition \cite{Atiyah1975a}, as well as local residue conditions.
-As by product this yields a variant of the bordism theorem, whose significance remains somewhat mysterious to the authors.
+As a by-product this yields a variant of the bordism theorem, whose significance remains somewhat mysterious to the authors.
 Evidently the construction in \autoref{Sec_GeometricRealisation} is inspired by \citeauthor{BaerBallmann2012:BVP}'s magnificent article \cite{BaerBallmann2012:BVP} on boundary value problems for Dirac operators.

-\autoref{Sec_RegularityTheory} develops an $L^2$ regularity theory on the scale of \defined{adapated Sobolev spaces} $\paren{H_a^k\Gamma\paren{X\setminus Z,S\otimes\fl}}_{k \in \N_0}$.
-This scale is defined via the ring of differential operators generated by conormal differential operators and the Dirac operator $D$.
+\autoref{Sec_RegularityTheory} develops an $L^2$ regularity theory on the scale of \defined{adapated Sobolev spaces} $\paren{H_a^{k+1}\Gamma\paren{X\setminus Z,S\otimes\fl}}_{k \in \N_0}$.
+This scale is defined via conormal differential operators and the Dirac operator $D$.
 It gives rise to a graded Fréchet space $H_a^\infty\Gamma\paren{X\setminus Z,S\otimes\fl}$ which is tame in the sense of \citet[Part II Definition 1.3.2]{Hamilton1982:NashMoser}---a prerequisite for using Nash--Moser theory.
-Moreover, spinors $\phi \in H_a^\infty\Gamma\paren{X\setminus Z,S\otimes\fl}$ extend smoothly across $Z$ after untwisting by $\bar z^{1/2}$ and, therefore, have well-behaved polyhomogeneous expansions near $Z$.
-Crucially, it is proved that if a residue condition $\ResidueCondition \subset \check H\Gamma\paren{Z,\check S}$ is \defined{$\infty$--regular}, then the extension $D_\ResidueCondition$ satisfies a variant of elliptic regularity together with elliptic estimates.
-For local residue conditions $\ResidueCondition$, $\infty$--regularity can be verified using straight-forward symbolic criterion.
+It is proved that if a residue condition $\ResidueCondition \subset \check H\Gamma\paren{Z,\check S}$ is \defined{$\infty$--regular}, then the extension $D_\ResidueCondition$ satisfies a variant of elliptic regularity together with elliptic estimates.
+For local residue conditions $\ResidueCondition$, $\infty$--regularity can be verified using a symbolic criterion.
 In particular, this criterion applies to the Lagrangian local residue condition which is secretly at the heart of \cite{Takahashi2015,Parker2023:Deformation}.
 It is quite plausible that these results can be cobbled together using the powerful machines developed by \citet{Mazzeo1991,MazzeoVertman2014,AlbinGellRedman2016,AlbinGellRedmann2023}.
 However, the arguments in \autoref{Sec_RegularityTheory} are almost elementary and there should be some value in that.